vipulSharma18/Getting-Started-with-Quantization/README.md

 ## Benchmarking Roadmap:
 - [x] Calculate theoretical performance limit: get token/s and multiply it by model size for bandwidth and by model flops for compute util.
+- [x] Use existing TorchAO configs.
+TorchAO does linear layer quant only, further, we use weights only quant from torchao.
-- [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration. for some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
+- [ ] torchao weights only config cause cuda oom when doing tps only profiling for more than 1 iteration.
+For some dtypes, if we enable quantization of lm_head, then it ooms even on the first profiling iteration.
-- [ ] Use existing TorchAO configs.
-- [ ] Quantize non-linear layers which isn't done in TorchAO yet.
+- [ ] Gemlite weights and activations quant.
-- [ ] Enforce static quantization.
+- [ ] FP1.58 kernel from microsoft bitblas: https://github.com/microsoft/BitBLAS
+- [ ] FP1.58 with kernel based on “An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks,”.

 ## Possible extensions:
 - [ ] Megakernel for Llama-3.1-8B: https://github.com/HazyResearch/Megakernels/blob/main/demos/low-latency-llama/llama.cuh , https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles